 Message Problem Suggested Solution

 Following SCSI The physical disk roaming Reconfigure the array.

 disk not found feature did not find the physical

 and no empty disk with the displayed SCSI ID.

 slot available for No slot is available to map the

 mapping it physical drive.
-MegaRAID
+MegaRAID 320-1

 cannot resolve the physical

 drives into the current

 configuration.

 Following SCSI The physical drive roaming Remove the drive or drives that

 IDs have the feature found the same data on should not be used.

 same data y, z two or more physical drive on

 Channel x: a, b, channel x with SCSI IDs a, b,

 c and c.
-MegaRAID cannot
+MegaRAID 320-1 cannot

 determine the drive that has the

 duplicate information.

 Unresolved The configuration stored in the Press a key to run MegaRAID

-configuration MegaRAID NVRAM does not Manager.
+configuration MegaRAID 320-1 NVRAM does Manager.

-mismatch match the configuration stored
+mismatch not match the configuration

-between disks on the drives.
-Select View/Add Configuration
+between disks stored on the drives.
+Choose View/Add

-and NVRAM on from the Configure menu.
+and NVRAM on Configuration from the

-the adapter
+the adapter Configure menu.

 Use View/Add Configuration to

 examine both the configuration

 in NVRAM and the

 configuration stored on the disk

 drives.
 Resolve the problem by

 selecting one of the

 configurations.